 On the other hand, Putin wanted at all costs to do get involved in Syria, including major military deployment.
 And Lavrov was the man to reap the rewards.
 Putin left Washington no other realistic option once Russia became entrenched in Syria.

 |Firefighters extinguish a fire following an air strike by forces loyal to the Syrian government in the rebel-held area of Douma, outskirts of Damascus on September 11 [EPA]

-With this in mind, and despite the US-led sanctions imposed on Russia following its "meddling" in Ukrainian affairs, Kerry found common ground with Lavrov on Syria.
+With this in mind, and despite the US-led sanctions imposed on Russia following its "meddling" in Ukrainian affairs, Kerry found common grounds with Lavrov on Syria.

 In fact, it seems to me that the Obama administration has made the strategic decision to cooperate with an emboldened Russia as the best way forward.

 It proved easier for the US to work with the "adults in the room", namely the Russians, than to deal with Assad, Hezbollah and their Iranian backers in Tehran.

 Indeed, the Obama administration appears to prefer working within the dynamics of great power politics than working as a lone superpower.
 Preferring accommodation to confrontation.

 Kerry and Lavrov have reached agreements on cessation of hostilities in Syria, only after their bosses to seal it in a meeting or a phone call.